rsek/dataforged/starforged_moves.md

 **When you receive medical care or provide treatment**, envision the situation and roll.
 If you...

   * Receive treatment from someone (not an ally): Roll +iron
+  * Mend your own wounds: Roll +iron or +wits, whichever is lower
   * Obtain treatment for a companion: Roll +heart
-  * Mend your own wounds: Roll +iron or +wits, whichever is lower
   * Provide care: Roll +wits

 On a **strong hit**, the care is helpful.
-If you (or the ally under your care) are hurt, clear the condition and take or give +2 health.
+If you (or the ally under your care) are wounded, clear the impact and take or give +2 health.
 Otherwise, take or give +3 health.

 On a **weak hit**, as above, but the recovery costs extra time or resources.
 Choose one: __Lose Momentum (-2)__ or __Sacrifice Resources (-2)__.